The Best, Low-Fat Paleo Protein Sources (Animal-Based)

 Eggs are an acceptable source of protein on a paleo diet.
 Due to the fat content of the egg yolks, you should probably try to limit yourself to no more than 6 eggs per week according to some nutritionists.
 That said, eggs do contain approximately 6 grams of protein.

 If you’re anything like me, you will remember those fantastic Looney Toons cartoons where Elmer Fudd was always trying to get Bugs Bunny.
 We always loved to watch those when we were growing up.
-Well, surprisingly, rabbit meat actually is a fantastic source of protein.
+Well, surprisingly, rabbit meat actually is a fantastic paleo protein source.
 One 3.5 ounce serving of rabbit meat contains approximately 27 grams of protein.
 When caught wild or free range, these rabbits fit perfectly into the paleo diet.

 One 3-ounce serving of roasted goat meat contains 23 grams of protein.
 Much like rabbit, pork, and beef, these are among the optimal choices for protein intake while doing the paleo diet.
 While these meats only contain around half the protein of a boneless, skinless chicken breast, they are excellent choices for those who prefer red meats or alternative white meats.